 Mold growth speeds up in indoor environments since enclosed spaces amplify their ability to attach.
 In small amounts, mold is not harmful to humans.
 However, when an individual inhales the mold, it may cause several health issues, with coughing, wheezing, allergies, and asthma being some of the most common.
 According to the Centers for Disease Control and Prevention, people with asthma or those with allergic symptoms to mold exhibit severe reactions and health effects.

-Indoor mold starts as little spots but can grow quickly, it is barely noticeable at first.
-Molds can appear in different colors- white, black, or just about any color- and may appear velvety, cottony, or powdery.
+Indoor mold starts as little spots but can grow quickly.
+It is barely noticeable at first.
+Molds can appear in colors- white, black, or just about any color- and may appear velvety, cottony, or powdery.
 To tell if a spot is mold growth, you will notice peeling or cracking on the surface it is growing on.
 The area also has an earthy, musty smell.
-Mold is present in areas where there are minimal light exposure and poor air conditioning.
-Mold spots if left unattended continue to grow.
+Mold is present in areas with minimal light exposure and poor air conditioning.
+Mold spots, if left unattended, continue to grow.
 Additionally, molds will lighten in color when bleach is applied.

-Not all types of molds are harmful to human health and not all mold causes lung disease.
-However, a large number of molds can cause health problems to humans with weakened immune systems when inhaled or touched.
-Molds produce irritants, allergens, and sometimes toxins that can cause health effects and reactions to humans.
-Reactions vary depending on a person’s allergies or sensitivities, age, and how much mold the person is exposed to.
-You will find that the effects of mold exposure are mostly on an individual’s upper respiratory system.
+Not all mold types harm human health, and not all mold causes lung disease.
+However, many molds can cause health problems to humans with weakened immune systems when inhaled or touched.
+Molds produce irritants, allergens, and sometimes toxins that can cause health effects and reactions in humans.
+Responses vary depending on a person’s allergies or sensitivities, age, and how much mold the person is exposed to.
+You will find that the effects of mold exposure are primarily on an individual’s upper respiratory system.

 Mold exposure may cause sensitive people to display many symptoms.
 When inhaled or touched, mold can cause allergic reactions such as itching, skin rash, watery eyes, nasal congestion, sneezing, and a runny nose.
-People with mold allergy can experience asthma attacks, causing shortness of breath, chest tightness, and wheezing.
-People who have a compromised immune system are more at risk since the black mold may cause infections that affect the lungs, eyes, and other vital organs.
+People with mold allergies can experience asthma attacks, causing shortness of breath, chest tightness, and wheezing.
+People with compromised immune systems are more at risk since the black mold may cause infections affecting the lungs, eyes, and other vital organs.

-If you keep experiencing the above-mentioned allergy symptoms time and again, the chances of mold exposure are high.
+If you keep experiencing the above-mentioned allergy symptoms, the chances of mold exposure are high.
 It is advisable to seek medical advice as soon as possible.
 To determine whether you have been close to mold, a physician will run a test to check the presence of mold-specific antibodies.
 If you test positive, that alone cannot tell you how much mold you have been exposed to or when you were exposed.
-You are required to check your home for the growth of black mold and take measures to combat it.
+You must check your home for the growth of black mold and take measures to combat it.

-The key to preventing mold growth in your home is by controlling moisture or wetness.
-Various sources contribute to the amount of wetness found in a home, including water leaks, poorly ventilated spaces, and people and pets.
-The Environmental Protection Agency urges homeowners to try to keep the humidity levels in their homes below 60% to reduce the growth of mold.
+Controlling moisture or wetness is the key to preventing mold growth in your home.
+Various sources contribute to a home’s dampness, including water leaks, poorly ventilated spaces, and people and pets.
+The Environmental Protection Agency urges homeowners to try to keep the humidity levels in their homes below 60% to reduce mold growth.

 How to reduce humidity in your home:

-To remove mold or reduce mold, locate all visible mold and moldy items in your home and clean the surfaces using a mixture of eight ounces of bleach in one gallon of water.
+To remove or reduce mold, locate all visible and moldy items in your home and clean the surfaces using a mixture of eight ounces of bleach in one gallon of water.
 Always ensure that you properly clean the dry areas to prevent getting an allergic reaction from parts of the dead mold.
 Note that the spores can remain dormant for a long time after they are produced and can begin growing at any time.
 If you notice that black mold keeps growing on certain items, consider disposing of them.
-To hinder indoor molds from reappearing, use a heavily diluted bleach solution to kill the spores and set up an air conditioner to improve air circulation and to get rid of the wetness.
+To prevent indoor molds from reappearing, use a heavily diluted bleach solution to kill the spores and set up an air conditioner to improve air circulation and eliminate the wetness.

-While it is not possible to prevent mold growth in your house entirely, ensure that you keep an eye for small growths and manage the situation before it grows out of control.
-Ensure your indoor humidity is low and keep hard surfaces clean at all times.
-In case you have developed symptoms caused by mold exposure, visit your physician for treatment.
+While preventing mold growth in your house entirely is impossible, ensure that you keep an eye for small growths and manage the situation before it grows out of control.
+Ensure your indoor humidity is low and keep hard surfaces clean.
+If you have developed symptoms caused by mold exposure, visit your physician for treatment.

 At Restoration 1 of Greater Minneapolis, we offer 24-Hour emergency mold remediation services in St. Paul, St. Louis Park, Edina, Bloomington, Maple Grove & Minneapolis, MN.
 You can always reach us at (612) 200-2302.